 Early eye exams are essential to ensuring a child has proper visual skills and optimise their ability to grow into healthy adults.
 According to the ACO, eye disorders are among the most common long-term health problems children experience.

 Children may not even realise they have an eye problem, or they may not tell anyone about their impaired vision.
-Fortunately, Dr Bowden is a skilled and compassionate eye doctor who can assess your child’s vision and provide the best treatment for their needs.
+Fortunately, Andrew is a skilled and compassionate eye doctor who can assess your child’s vision and provide the best treatment for their needs.

 We recommend seeing children for their first eye test at six months of age.
 School-aged children should have their eyes examined at least every two years if no corrections are required.
 Typically, children who need eyeglasses or contact lenses should have annual eye exams as recommended by their eye doctor.